Sonny Liston: World heavyweight champion

 Upon winning the world heavyweight title, Liston had a speech prepared for the crowd that friends had assured him would meet him at the Philadelphia airport.
 But upon arrival, Liston was met by only a handful of reporters and public-relations staff.
 Writer Jack McKinney said, "I watched Sonny.
 His eyes swept the whole scene. ...
 You could feel the deflation, see the look of hurt in his eyes. ...
 He had been deliberately snubbed.
 Philadelphia wanted nothing to do with him."
+People describe Sonny's disappointment further, recalling his shoulders slumping and all joy being removed from his demeanor.
+This point, the absence of a crowd or parade upon his arrival, is marked by many as Sonny's abandonment of any hope of being accepted as a champion.
+From this point forward, he would play into the stereotypes that reporters bestowed on him, departing from any efforts to appear amiable and affectionate to the public.

 During an era when white journalists still described black athletes in stereotypes, Liston had long been a target of racially charged slurs; he was called a "gorilla" and "a jungle beast" in print.
 Larry Merchant, then a writer with the Philadelphia Daily News, wrote: "A celebration for Philadelphia's first heavyweight champ is now in order. ...
 Emily Post would probably recommend a ticker-tape parade.
 For confetti we can use torn-up arrest warrants."
 He also wrote that Liston's win over Patterson proved that "in a fair fight between good and evil, evil must win."
 Some writers thought Liston brought bad press on himself by a surly and hostile attitude toward journalists.
 He also had a reputation for bullying people such as porters and waitresses.

 Liston's run-ins with the police had continued in Philadelphia.
 He particularly resented a 1961 arrest by a black patrolman for loitering, claiming to have merely been signing autographs and chatting with fans outside a drugstore.
 A month later, Liston was accused of impersonating a police officer by using a flashlight to wave down a female motorist in Fairmount Park, although all charges were later dropped.
 Subsequently, Liston spent some months in Denver where a Catholic priest who acted as his spiritual adviser attempted to help bring his drinking under control.
 After he won the title, Liston relocated to Denver permanently, saying, "I'd rather be a lamppost in Denver than the mayor of Philadelphia."